alextim/astro-lib/packages/astro-webmanifest/README.md

 - `manifest-fr.webmanifest` - for `fr` language;
 - `manifest-es.webmanifest` - for `es` language.

-And language specific html will be inserted to `<head>` section of generated pages.
+And language specific html will be inserted into `<head>` section of generated pages.

 If you need a separate set of icons for each language add `icon` property.